gokulkarthik/codec-latent-denoiser/docs/notes.md

   * Started with a **3-layer MLP**, which reduced noise but introduced artifacts (likely due to lack of temporal modeling).
   * Switched to a **2-layer Transformer (LLaMA-style)**.
 This maintained efficiency (\~30M params) but leveraged sequence modeling, yielding cleaner outputs without added artifacts.
-  * Conclusion: shallow Transformers are a better fit than plain MLPs for sequential latent features.

 ---